rust-lang/async-book/src/getting_started/why_async.md

 }
 ```

-This works fine for many applications-- after, all threads were designed
+This works fine for many applications-- after all, threads were designed
 to do just this: run multiple different tasks at once.
 However, they also
 come with some limitations.
 There's a lot of overhead involved in the
 process of switching between different threads and sharing data between